syncfusion-content/javascript-docs/js/api/ejRibbon.md

-It is used to add tab group dynamically in the ribbon control with given tab index,tab group object and group index position.if group index is null,ribbon group will be added at the last index.
+Adds tab group dynamically in the ribbon control with given tab index, tab group object and group index position.
+When group index is null, ribbon group is added at the last index.

 <table class="params">
 <thead>